The Jain-Monrad criterion for rough paths and applications to random Fourier series and non-Markovian H\"ormander theory: Jain--Monrad revisited

 by monotonicity.

-\textbf{Step 2:} Let $[s,t]\times [u,v]$ be any rectangle in $I^2$.
-Then we can subdivide it into one square lying on the diagonal and three rectangles for which the inner part does not intersect with the diagonal.
-We conclude as in step 1. \end{proof}
+\textit{Step} 2.
+Let $[s,t]\times[u,v]$ be any rectangle in $I^2$.
+Then we can subdivide it into one square lying on the diagonal and three rectangles for which the inner part does not intersect with the diagonal; see Figure~\ref{figfigure2}.
+We conclude as in step~1. \end{pf}